tangfqj/Book-Sales-DBMS/README.md

 # Book-Sales-DBMS

 ## Description
-This is a book sales managment system using Django and PostgreSQL.
+This is a book sales management system using Django and PostgresSQL.
 It is not only the assignment for my Database course, but the first application with fullstack backend and frontend completed by myself.

 ## Installation
+Open the project in ```BookApp``` directory.

-## File Structure
+## Project File Structure
 ```
 .
 |--BookApp